top of page

 The vibrant colours of the temples are quite beautiful and the intricacy of the statues and their detail is just fascinating to look at.
 Then of course you have the magnificent caves themselves amongst the tallest and oldest in the world.
 They simply took our breath away, as did the 272 steps!
 Mightily impressive, we highly recommend visiting the Batu Caves.

 The only reason we reduced our rating to 4 stars is the lack of cleanliness here, and poor control of the monkeys.
 We are certain more could be done to clean the place up, and to monitor those who are chucking their trash everywhere.
 The lack of bins and security is definitely an issue.
-The fact that the Batu Caves are free to enter is great, but perhaps an entry fee might actually be a good thing here; the revenues could go towards staff and site maintenance, to make this a far more pleasant experience for all.

 As ever thank you for stopping by, and please feel free to share your experience, or ask any questions you may have, in the comments below.
 All feedback on the post is welcome too!

-Your FREE interactive map of Malaysia
+Your FREE Interactive Map of Malaysia

 Check out all of the places we visited in Malaysia courtesy of this interactive map from Wanderlog.
 Tap any of the numbers for more information including directions, our blog posts, links to reviews and much more.